zeroxoneafour/kwin-autotile/readme.md

 * More than 1 window in a single tile will cause untested and most likely undesireable behavior
 * While the author does not test on multiple screens, others have reported that it works perfectly fine.

+## faq
+Before reporting an issue, please take a look at the [faq](faq.md).
+This may resolve your issue.

 ## contributing
 I think that this script is stable, but if there are any fixes or additions you will like I will be more than happy to add them.